INM-6/beaverdam/README.md

 1. [Install](#installation) Beaverdam and edit the [configuration file](#configuration).
 Important sections for this step are:
    - `[raw_metadata]`:  location (parent directory) and type (file extension) of metadata files
    - `[database]`:  location of database
+1. Make sure MongoDB is running.
+If you have just installed it, or haven't enabled it to start automatically when your computer boots, you will need to do this manually.
+On Linux, follow [these instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#start-mongodb).
 1. In a terminal, enter the virtual environment where you [installed](#installation) beaverdam, and run
     ```
     beaverdam build config.toml